The PCOM Library now offersBMJ Best Practice.

 You can also download the app to gain access to the information on over a thousand different medical conditions, even when offline.

-The PCOM Library is offering a 60 day trial to Behavioral and Mental Health Online.
+The PCOM Library now offers Behavioral and Mental Health Online.

 Alexander Street’s Behavioral and Mental Health Online provides a comprehensive, rich, and diverse collection of video and text for anyone studying or teaching in the area of mental health.